aarpan9988/ArpanBookStore/ArpanBookStore/README.txt

 I created the Index razor view of the Product under the Areas/Admin/Views.
 After that i created the js file of product and updated the code with the given code.

+Added the Upser file into the product folder given by andrew.....
+After that created the tiny.cloud accound and used the API from that for the textarea.
+Updated the code for the http post and run the application....

+Yes it works my program is working...